kwasniew/hyperbook/manuscript/ch2.md

 ## Getting started

-When learning a new framework, I like to understand every single step I take and every single line of code I write.
+When learning a new framework, we like to understand every single step we take and every single line of code we write.
-Therefore, instead of generating boilerplate, you'll be writing everything yourself.
+Therefore, instead of generating boilerplate, we'll be writing everything form scratch.

 With more Hyperapp experience, you may formalize the setup into your own starter kit.
 However, you may also realize the starter kit is no longer necessary with certain sources of complexity eliminated.